 The Family Educational Rights and Privacy Act ("FERPA") is a federal law designed to protect the privacy of a student's education records, establish a student's right to access and review their education records, provide guidelines for the correction of inaccurate and misleading information that may be contained in those education records, and create a right to file complaints about alleged FERPA violations with the Department of Education.

 Once a student reaches 18 years of age or attends a postsecondary institution, the rights created by FERPA transfer from the student's parents to the student.
 These rights include:

-- The right to have access to and review his or her education records maintained by the postsecondary institution.
+- The right to have access to and review their education records maintained by the postsecondary institution.

-- The right to seek amendment of his or her education records that contain inaccurate and misleading information.
+- The right to seek amendment of their education records that contain inaccurate and misleading information.

-- The right to limit the disclosure of personally identifiable information in his or her education record.
+- The right to limit the disclosure of personally identifiable information in their education record.